mrdotb/blog/content/blog/openvpn-client-on-server/article.md

 ```shell
 [mrdotb@server] timeout 30 /usr/sbin/openvpn yourvpnconfig.ovpn
 ```
-If the shell become unresponsive or you are unable to open a second ssh connexion something is wrong, but it's find you will get access back after the 30 sec timeout.
+If the shell become unresponsive or you are unable to open a second ssh connection something is wrong, but it's fine you will get access back after the 30 sec timeout.
 Otherwise, congrats !
-You are succesfully connected to your openvpn without loosing your network access.
+You are succesfully connected to your openvpn without losing your network access.
 + I can't resolve domains anymore ?
 ```shell
 [mrdotb@server] sudo echo "nameserver 8.8.8.8" >> /etc/resolv.conf